jojods1125/PoGoShinyList/README.md

         -Flower Eevee family (Gens 1-4)

-The original shiny checklist data contains all shiny Pokemon released up through July 23rd, 2019.
-For reference, the most recently added are the Mudkip family and Sun Hat Pikachu.
-Any shiny Pokemon released since then should be added through the Add Shiny feature found in the program, or in the case of costume and/or alt forms, through shinyFormsAvailable/shinySpecialAvailable.
+The original shiny checklist data contains all shiny Pokemon released up through August 10th, 2019.
+For reference, the most recently added are the Ralts and Poliwag families, and the Pikachu costume shinies added during Yokohama Go Fest.

+Any shiny Pokemon released since then should be added through the various addition features found in the program.

 IF MORE ASSETS MUST BE ADDED:
     -Put normal shiny forms in ShinyDefault
         *Ensure all ShinyDefault files end in 00_shiny.png* -Put costume shiny forms in ShinySpecial
-        *Add file names to shinySpecialAvailable*
+        *Ensure all ShinySpecial files end in
+         XXX_XX_XX_shiny.png*
     -Put alt form shiny forms in ShinyForms
-        *Add file names to shinyFormsAvailable*
+        *Ensure all ShinyDefault files end in
+         XXX_XX_shiny.png*
         EXAMPLES => Spinda, Giratina-O, Deoxys ATK/DEF/SPD

 ## FUNCTIONS
 - Five different list types.
+  -> Default shinies
+  -> Alt form shinies
+  -> Costume shinies
+  -> Default and alt form shinies
+  -> All shinies

-- Pokemon backgrounds change color when clicked.
+- Pokemon backgrounds change between 5 colors when clicked.

 - Colors can be saved for future access with the Save Colors button.

+- Colors can be cleared and will immediately be saved with the Clear Colors button.

-- Screenshot button saves a .png file of the UI.
+- The screenshot button saves a .png file of the UI.
-  -File can be found in the main project folder as MyShinyChecklist.png
+  -> File can be found in the main project folder as

-- New shiny Pokemon (whose assets are already in the asset folder) can be added by entering the Pokedex entry in the text box in the program and pressing Add Shiny.
-  - Pokedex entries must include leading zeroes

-- Shiny Pokemon can be removed by entering the Pokedex entry in the text box in the program and pressing Remove Shiny.
-  - Pokedex entries must include leading zeroes
+     MyShinyChecklist.png

-- Shiny Pokemon alternative forms (such as Giratina-O, Deoxys ATK/DEF/SPD, Sand/Trash Cloak Burmy) can be added to any Alt Forms lists by adding the corresponding asset file names to shinyFormsAvailable.
+- Shiny Pokemon default forms, alt forms, and costume forms can be added and will appear in the appropriate lists.

-- Shiny Pokemon with costumes (such as hat Pikachus) can be added to any Costume lists by adding the corresponding asset file names to shinySpecialAvailable.
+- Shiny Pokemon default forms, alt forms, and costume forms can be removed and will disappear from the appropriate lists.